reactables/reactables/packages/core/README.md

 **Prerequisite**: Basic understanding of [Redux](https://redux.js.org/introduction/core-concepts) and [RxJS](https://rxjs.dev/) is helpful.

+In this documentation the term *stream* will refer to an RxJS observable stream.

 ### Reactables <a name="reactable-concept"></a>

 [Reactables](#reactable) are objects that encapulates all the logic required for managing state.
 They exposes a `state$` observable and actions methods.
 Applications can subscribe to `state$` to receive state changes and call action methods to trigger them.